 The CHGF is a welcoming group of friends and neighbors of the Chase Home gardens at the historic Chase Lloyd House.
 We are a group of like-minded individuals who share a passion for gardens and gardening and are dedicated to supporting the Chase Home mission.
 Friends attend a series of activities throughout the year, including lectures, social functions, and visits to notable Bay-wise gardens.
 We rely on the friends to assist the gardener with garden needs, volunteering with special garden projects throughout the year.
-The CHGF is open to anyone who is interested in supporting the Chase Home Bay-wise garden.
-In order to raise money for the Chase Home, Inc., a 501(c)(3) charitable organization, a small donation is encouraged which will help fund native plants and supplies.

 Kim grew up helping her family grow and preserve food on her Uncle's farm in Pennsylvania.
 Kim recalls, “Many a day spent on the front porch "stringing" beans and pulling fresh carrots and potatoes out of the garden, not to mention sweet corn and fresh tomatoes.
 Flowers were always grown by the women of my family as an aside to adorn the food garden.
 On various occasions my dad would teach us how to identify plants and their uses--Sassafras root for tea, Hickory Nut trees for nuts, and Teaberry Plant for cleaning one’s teeth.”